based2/KB/network/ip_filter.md

 block from any to 194.59.218.172
 # https://www.abuseipdb.com/check/194.65.144.243
 block from any to 194.65.144.243
+# DFA Trojan.MAC.RustDoor https://www.bitdefender.com/blog/labs/new-macos-backdoor-written-in-rust-shows-possible-link-with-windows-ransomware-group/
+block from any to 194.87.31.0/24
 # https://threatfox.abuse.ch/browse/malware/win.meduza/
 block from any to 194.87.31.20
+# DFA Trojan.MAC.RustDoor https://www.bitdefender.com/blog/labs/new-macos-backdoor-written-in-rust-shows-possible-link-with-windows-ransomware-group/
+block from any to 194.87.31.113
 # https://www.abuseipdb.com/check/
 block from any to 194.87.216.33
 # https://www.abuseipdb.com/check/